What needs which are covered by ELF

 Needs which are covered by the Essential Living Fund

-- furniture - such as a bed, settee, armchair, wardrobe, table
+- furniture - such as a bed, seating, storage

-- furnishings - such as carpets, curtains, bedding, curtain poles
+- household Items - such as curtains, bedding

-- household equipment - such as a cooker, fridge, washing machine
+- white goods - such as a cooker, fridge, washing machine

-- travel costs - visiting a partner, parent or child placed in a hospital or rehabilitation centre outside the borough, assisted by the Dove Project in being placed in a refuge outside the borough
+- travel costs - visiting a partner, parent or child placed in a hospital or rehabilitation centre outside the City, assisted by the Dove Project in being placed in a refuge outside the City

-- general living expenses - these are day to day living expenses such as groceries, nappies, toiletries, cleaning/hygiene products, money for fuel costs
+- Set Up General Living Award - these are day to day living expenses such as groceries, hygiene products, money for fuel costs

 Needs which are not covered by the Essential Living Fund